-Using a toothpick, drizzle a small amount of the mixed resin over the Crystal Clay and gold flakes until the surface is covered.
+Using a toothpick, drizzle a small amount of the mixed resin over the Epoxy Clay and gold flakes until the surface is covered.
 To create a high dome of resin, continue to drizzle additional resin.

 Let the resin cure for 12 hours.
 If you had any over pour of resin that is stuck to the sides of the bezel, use a pair of needle nose pliers to gentle remove the resin.
 When the resin is 12 hours into the curing process it is still not fully cured, but this soft cure state makes it really easy to remove the excess resin from the bezel.

 Let pieces cure for the full curing cycle of up to 72 hours.

 Add on butterfly clutches and have fun sporting your new Bitsy Earrings with Gold Flakes and Resin!

 Download PDF Tutorial: Make These Bitsy Earrings with Gold Mica Flakes PDF

 Here is a design alternative using the same technique, but this necklace pendant I used is a Wire Frame.

 TIP: Attach the Epoxy Clay fully onto the backside of the Wire Frame.
 The Resin on the front of the Wire Frame is also applied all the way to the edge.
 This will provide additional support and make the piece more secure.
 If the Wire Frame is pulled open, these two steps will prevent the clay and resin from cracking and pulling away from the Wire Frame.

 Here are two more tutorials and Buy & Try programs using Bitsy Earrings,one with colorized resin, one with Epoxy Clay, mica flakes and resin, and the last one glitter roxs and resin!
 Check those out!

 - Bitsy Earrings with Colorized Nunn Design Resin Tutorial